 This procedure can be an excellent alternative to gastric bypass or gastric banding.
-Sleeve gastrectomy is a simpler operation than the gastric bypass procedure because it doesn’t involve rerouting or reconnecting the intestines.
+It is a simpler operation than the gastric bypass procedure because it doesn’t involve rerouting or reconnecting the intestines.

 Also, unlike the gastric banding procedure, the sleeve gastrectomy doesn’t require implanting a banding device around a portion of the stomach.

-At the Bariatric and Metabolic Institute, our team will help you determine whether sleeve gastrectomy is appropriate for you and exactly how it will be performed.
-In some cases, the sleeve gastrectomy is performed as a single weight-loss procedure, often for patients who prefer not to have a gastric band implanted or who have conditions, such as anemia, that prevent other surgical options.
+Bariatric and Metabolic Institute, our team will help you determine whether gastric sleeve is appropriate for you and exactly how it will be performed.
+In some cases, it is performed as a single weight-loss procedure, often for patients who prefer not to have a gastric band implanted or who have conditions, such as anemia, that prevent other surgical options.

-In other instances, the sleeve gastrectomy is performed as part of a two-step process in extremely obese patients (generally, those with a BMI over 60).
-The sleeve gastrectomy is performed first in order to allow the patient to lose enough weight so that result in enough weight loss that gastric banding surgery can then be performed with a much lower health risk to the patient.
+sleeve gastrectomy is performed as part of a two-step process in extremely obese patients (generally, those with a BMI over 60).
+It is performed first in order to allow the patient to lose enough weight so that result in enough weight loss that gastric banding surgery can then be performed with a much lower health risk to the patient.